Apply to join Cohort 2

 Prospective candidates should have a 1st or at least a 2:1 undergraduate qualification in Biomedical Engineering, Physics, Engineering, Computer Science, Mathematics, or a related programme.
 Preference will be given to candidates with a background conducive to multidisciplinary research.

 Candidates will be evaluated with regards to their fit with the CDT’s mission, motivation to carry out PhD research, and overall technical and scientific capabilities.
-We are offering an MRes programme to support research students that meet our entry criteria but would benefit from additional technical training.
+We offer an MRes programme to support research students that meet our entry criteria but would benefit from additional technical training.

 Each studentship is fully funded for 4 years.